ChackDan/Sample-PRDs-that-use-GenAI/fleet_maintenance_prd.md

 ## Executive Summary

 This PRD outlines the development of an AI-powered predictive maintenance system that leverages Large Language Models (LLMs) to predict maintenance needs for heavy-duty vehicle fleets and provide natural language querying capabilities for fleet owners.
+This assumes that the company is using GCP, hence the referances to GCP services

 ## Problem Statement